 Professor Kubick researches issues primarily related to taxation, corporate finance, corporate governance, and incentives.
 Professor Kubick’s research has been published in top-tier academic journals such as The Accounting Review, Journal of Accounting and Economics, Management Science, and Review of Accounting Studies.
-His research is frequently featured at national conferences, and he regularly serves as a reviewer for academic journals in accounting and finance.
+His research is frequently featured at national conferences, and he currently serves on the editorial boards of Accounting Horizons, Journal of Business Finance and Accounting, and Journal of International Accounting Research.

-Professor Kubick teaches principles of taxation (ACCT 312) and a doctoral seminar in empirical tax research (ACCT 995).
+Professor Kubick teaches principles of taxation (ACCT 312), corporate taxation (ACCT 813), and a doctoral seminar in empirical tax research (ACCT 995).
 His hometown is Lincoln, NE and he received his Bachelor’s, Master’s, and Doctoral degrees from the University of Nebraska-Lincoln.
 Prior to joining the College of Business in July 2019, he was an Associate Professor of Accounting at the University of Kansas.
 He holds numerous professional designations including the Chartered Financial Analyst (CFA), Certified Public Accountant (CPA), Chartered Alternative Investment Analyst (CAIA), Certified Management Accountant (CMA), Certified Financial Planner (CFP), and Certified Fraud Examiner (CFE).

 “Annual Report Readability and Corporate Audit Outcomes” with John Abernathy, Jason Guo, and Adi Masli.
 Auditing: A Journal of Practice and Theory (2019) 38 (2), 1-26.
 (Lead article).